roland-burke/fuel-tracker/README.md

 ## How to run
 To run the docker startup script, you should first create a docker-remote context:<br>
 `docker context create <remote-name> ‐‐docker host=ssh://<user>@<remoteaddress>`

+Edit the `deploy-remote-*.sh` file and change the docker remote context name to <remote-name>

 After that just run `deploy-remote-prod.sh` and you should be good to go.
 For running in dev repeat the steps just for the files with dev extension instead of prod.